SteveDiamond/cvxrust/README.md

 - `concave >= convex`
 - `affine == affine`

+Curvature is determined by DCP composition rules - for example, `convex + convex = convex`, and `nonneg * convex = convex`.
+See [dcp.stanford.edu](https://dcp.stanford.edu/) for a complete reference.

-Problems that violate these rules will return a `DcpError`.
+Problems that violate DCP rules will return a `DcpError`.

 ## Architecture